waynegm/imgViewer/README.md

 Major refactoring of the code to make it work in IE8.
 Instead of manipulating a background image a new image element with the same src as the original image is positioned over it.
 Added the panTo, getView, isVisible, imgtoView and viewToImg public methods.
 Added unit tests to cover most of the code.
+### 0.7
+Added support for pinch and drag touch gestures for mobile device support (adds requirement for toe.js).
+Added dependency on the requestAnimationFrame polyfill provided by Zoetrope for more responsive image scaling anddragging.
+Changed to using css transform to scale and translate image for better performance on mobile platforms.
+Minimum IE supported is now IE 9 - stick with version 0.6 if you need IE 8 support.
+Updated Grunfile.js to include tests against latest version (2.1.0) of jQuery.